jgkramer/jgkramer.github.io/_drafts/post5_storage.md

    <td>58,938</td> <td>1.50x</td> <td>6.34</td> <td>6.34</td> <td>7</td> <td> <b>27.5 GWh</b></td> </tr>

 <tr class="limegreen">
-  <th scope="col" style="background-color: #E8E8E8">Year's 95th %ile Peak</th>
+  <th scope="col" style="background-color: #E8E8E8">Constant Generation 1.35x/th>
    <td>53,045</td> <td>1.35x</td> <td>6.06</td> <td>6.06</td> <td>41</td> <td><b>215.6 GWh</b></td> </tr>

 </table>

 ### Solar: Some Helpful Supply Variability, Some Costly

 Besides its carbon-free generation properties (net of PV panels' energy- and mining-intensive supply chain), solar generates more power in the summer than in the winter.
-This feature can be deployed help address one of the features of constant generation that there can be **too little** electricity supply in some parts of the year (high demand summer) and **too much** in other parts (low demand winter), at least in a hot desert state like Nevada without much of a winter heating usage peak.
+This feature might be deployable to address the feature of constant (but sub-peak) generation that there can be **too little** electricity supply during the summer and **too much** in the winter, at least in a hot desert state like Nevada without much of a winter heating consumption uptick.

-The below model assumes generation at ideal solar capacity throughout the year, scaled to produce 150% and 135%, respectively, of the [TODO]
+The below model assumes generation at ideal solar capacity throughout the year, scaled to produce 150% and 135%, respectively, of annual average consumption.

+[TODO]

 ![KramerMedianPeakAugust](/assets/images/post5_NV_MediumSolar.png)

 Compared to the

-can't get below 73.8 Gwh
+Solar: 73.8 Gwh even at 2.5x